 - 1 cup papaya, cubed

-Add the orange, papaya and sweet potato to your blender first (I use a Vitamix), followed by the kale.
+Add the orange, papaya and sweet potato to your blender first (see my blender recommendations), followed by the kale.
 Blend on high for 30 seconds or until the smoothie is creamy.

 This smoothie is also a rich source of folate, vitamin B1 – B6, vitamin K, copper, magnesium, manganese, phosphorus and potassium.

 Serving Size: One.
 (This recipe makes a large, 32-ounce smoothie.
 It is a meal-replacement smoothie and not a snack.
 I recommend drinking half right away and the other half about 30 minutes later.
 If it is too much for you, store leftovers in a sealed container in the refrigerator for up to 24 hours.)

 We created Incredible Smoothies to help you cultivate health and happiness in your own life.
 We love to share our favorite green smoothies while also writing about happiness, entrepreneurship, and personal development topics.
 Read more...